rezzoq/wireshark_additional/README.md

 # functions
 Imagine situation: you have really big pcap-file and you need to split it by sessions.
 Moreover, it woulde be great to have list of sessions.
 My program is designed to this too.
 # important
 I added npcap-library to my program for interaction with pcap-files (you can find it hear https://npcap.com/#download).
-For testing you can use my 44.pcap or 55.pcap.
+For testing you can use 44.pcap or 55.pcap.